bethmelmtv/bethmelmtv/README.md

 -->

 👋 Hi, I’m Beth!
 👀 I’m interested in developing React apps!
-🌱 I’m currently learning how to build a backend using postgres/express 💞️ I’m looking to collaborate on anything with React
+🌱 I’m currently learning how to build a backend using postgres/express.
+💞️ I’m looking to collaborate on anything with React.
-📫 How to reach me : melessebethlehem@gmail.com
+📫 How to reach me : melessebethlehem@gmail.com.